Vishnu2707/quantum-safe-devops-pipeline/README.md

 | ----------: | :-----: | :--------: | :---: | :-----: |
 | Avg (5 min) |   1.49  |    2.50    | 0.60× |   48.5  |

-The data indicates that Falcon512 introduces slightly higher latency than RSA but remains within acceptable operational ranges for DevOps automation — confirming that post-quantum security can be integrated without sacrificing performance.
+Falcon512 demonstrates slightly higher latency compared to RSA but remains within acceptable performance limits for CI/CD and infrastructure automation, proving that post-quantum algorithms can be practically integrated into production pipelines.

 ---